-• I will be discussing private power over "code," the structure and design of programs.
-In an illuminating and important book, Lawrence Lessig has expressed concern that private code-makers will control possibilities on the Internet, in a way that compromises privacy, the free circulation of ideas, and other important social values.
-10 As Lessig persuasively demonstrates, this is indeed a possible problem.
+• I will not be discussing private power over "code," the structure and design of programs.
+In an illuminating and important book, Lawrence Lessig explored the risk that private code makers will control possibilities on the Internet, in a way that compromises privacy, the free circulation of ideas, and other important social values.
+As Lessig persuasively demonstrates, this is indeed a possible problem.
 But the problem should not be overstated, particularly in view of the continuing effects of extraordinary competitive forces.
-The movement for "open code" (above all Linux), allowing people to design code as they wish, is flourishing, and in any case competitive pressures impose real limits on the extent to which code-makers may move in directions that consumers reject.
+The movement for "open-source" software (above all Linux), in which people can contribute innovations to code, is flourishing, and in any case competitive pressures impose limits on the extent to which code makers may move in directions that consumers reject.
 Privacy guarantees, for example, are an emerging force on the Internet.
 Undoubtedly there is room, in some contexts, for a governmental role in ensuring against the abusive exercise of the private power over code.
-But that is not my concern in this book.
+But that is not my concern here.